absolunet/docs-node-ioc/src/docs/03_first-steps/02_create-a-web-page/en.md

 Now that we made our first web page, let's perform a search.

 First, we need to change the second route handler to point to our controller.
-Let's use the `search` action method
+Let's use the `search` action method.

 ```javascript
 // src/routes/web.js